Knowing What to do when someone dies

-Use the resources on this page as a guide or call us directly if you have any questions
+Use the resources on this page as a guide or call us anytime day or night for assistance.

 Who to Contact straight away

 If your loved one had been under the care of a Doctor at home for the last few months, you should contact that doctor as soon as possible.
 If the passing was expected, they will register the death and issue you a Medical Cause of Death Certificate, confirming the cause.

 If you contact us, we will organise the transfer of the deceased back to our funeral home in Brisbane.
 However, if the death was unexpected and the person hadn’t seen a Doctor in the last few months, you will need to notify the police.